 DNA is dead chemistry without consciousnessThe sequencing of genetic haplotypes indicates its complex structure.
 This complex coding indicates programmed design.
 As with any programming, there must be an underlying consciousness designing this structure.
 It is not logical to assume that a complex, well-designed code with specific rules comes from a chaotic and accidental design process.
 Just as we can connect the lucid voice on the phone to a personal consciousness, we can tie the sequencing of genes to a living, conscious component, ultimately driving its design with intention.

-If we were to extract a DNA molecule from our skin or body fluids, and place it onto the table or even in a test tube, we will find there is no display of life.
+If we were to extract a DNA molecule from our skin or body fluids and place it on the table or even in a test tube, we will find there is no display of life.
 Just as the body after death is lifeless, DNA or RNA molecules extracted from a living body become lifeless.
 It should also be clarified that RNA transcription and genetic mutation is impossible without consciousness driving the process.

 We can certainly force a mutation upon an organism or its seed through the vehicle of a virus.
 Yet the mutation will only become duplicated through an organism if there is a conscious living force present in that organism.
 In other words, we cannot insert a mutated gene into a dead body and see that mutation replicated through the dead body.